Sen. Kamala Harris is Joe Biden's pick for vice president

 Her brisk grilling of then-Attorney General Jeff Sessions in 2017, for example, about his interactions with Russian officials during the presidential campaign a year earlier left him tongue-tied and complaining the pace of her questions made him "nervous."

-She immediately established herself as a top-tier candidate with a flashy Oakland launch rally last January.
+She immediately established herself as a top-tier candidate with a flashy Oakland launch rally in January 2019.
 But her campaign flagged in the spring as she struggled to square her law enforcement resume with a Democratic electorate that has lurched leftward on criminal justice issues.

 A defining moment of her presidential run came at the first Democratic primary debate, when she challenged Biden for speaking warmly of his collegiality with segregationist senators and his work with them to stymie busing to racially integrate schools.